mnfst/manifest/docs/entities.md

   name: string
 }
 ```

+> [!WARNING]
+> This command will not work on Windows.
+If you are a Windows user you can just copy paste the following code in `/entities/cat.entity.ts`.

 By default the entity has a single property called "name".
 You can already seed dummy data running this command: